-Industrial/Professional user:
+Professional user:

-Ozone is generated from air or oxygen in situ using an ozone generator, and then used for preservation of water in cooling systems.
-Ozone generation and dosing into the water take place in a closed system.
-Unconsumed excess gas (residual ozone) from closed system passed through an ozone destruction unit (converting ozone to oxygen and venting to the outside atmosphere) The generation is done indoors in locked technical rooms, which are equipped with ventilation or negative pressure and with limited access only for trained professionals.
+Ozone generation as well as dosing into water take place in closed systems.
+Unconsumed excess gas (residual ozone) from closed system passes through an ozone destruction unit (converting ozone to oxygen and venting to the outside atmosphere).
+The generation is done indoor in locked technical rooms equipped with ventilation or negative pressure and with limited access only for trained professionals.
 Operators are not present at all time, but occasionally for inspection and maintenance.
-In normal working operation, there will be no release of ozone to air in the workplace.
-Failures or malfunctions are dealt with by means of elaborate safety measures (room monitoring with warning and alarm systems, and ozone generation interruption at alarm level, appropriate personal protective equipment like full-face gas filter mask).
+In normal working operation, there will not be any release of ozone into the air of the workplace.
+Failures or malfunctions are dealt with by means of elaborated safety measures (room monitoring with warning and alarm systems, ozone generation interruption at alarm level, appropriate personal protective equipment like full-face gas filter mask).